ACADEMIC AND STUDENT ATHLETE SUPPORT SERVICES

 Penalties for Missed Study Hall Hours

-To ensure Caldwell College student-athlete’s attendance at the required number of hours each week, the following penalties will be in place for missed study hall hours.
+To ensure Caldwell University student-athlete’s attendance at the required number of hours each week, the following penalties will be in place for missed study hall hours.

 1. First Offense – The rollover system: The student athlete make up the hours missed for the previous week in the subsequent week.

 a) For example, if a student-athlete is required to have 3 study hall hours for the week and only earns 2, the student-athlete must obtain 4 the following week or a second offense will occur.